ehmicky/modern-errors/README.md

 try {
   throw 'Missing file path.'
 } catch (error) {
-  // Normalized from a string to an `Error` instance throw BaseError.normalize(error)
+  // Normalized from a string to a `BaseError` instance throw BaseError.normalize(error)
 }
 ```